jiahaoxiang2000/blockchain-begin/doc/docs/beginner-track/Crypto Fundamentals.md

 ## Introduction to Bitcoin

 Bitcoin is the first cryptocurrency that was introduced in 2009 by an unknown person or group of people using the name Satoshi Nakamoto.
 Bitcoin is a decentralized digital currency that can be sent from user to user on the peer-to-peer bitcoin network without the need for intermediaries.
-Now to 2024, one bitcoin is equal to 1 million dollars.
+Now to 2024, one bitcoin is equal to 10,000 dollars.

 ## Understanding different types of cryptocurrencies